Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 Agustus 2025 06.25.27 UTC
+- WIB: Selasa, 19 Agustus 2025 07.26.57 UTC
-- WITA: Selasa, 19 Agustus 2025 07.25.27 UTC
+- WITA: Selasa, 19 Agustus 2025 08.26.57 UTC
-- WIT: Selasa, 19 Agustus 2025 08.25.27 UTC
+- WIT: Selasa, 19 Agustus 2025 09.26.57 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: attitude
+Kategori: technology